 Before you even start changing anything in your day-to-day life it is helpful to become aware and mindful of the current waste you produce every day.
 Therefore, step ‘zero’ for starting your Zero Waste lifestyle is to Rethink and keep track of how much waste, what type of waste, and in what areas of your life you produce waste (cleaning, food, personal hygiene, etc.).

-Once you have become aware of your waste production and you have educated yourself about the local recycling legislations, only then you can start taking tangible steps to lower your waste production.
+Once you have become aware of your waste production and you have educated yourself about the local recycling legislation, only then you can start taking tangible steps to lower your waste production.

 - Reorganise – Step one is to get organised and start separating your different types of waste so they can be recycled.
 Purchasing a dual compartment trash can can you help separate your recyclables from your other waste.
 As strange as it sounds it is important to keep your waste and recyclables clean, this is where setting up a compost bin or getting a garbage disposal can help, to keep your leftover food separated.
 Also check out our recycling bins page for more help about source separating.

 - Replace – Step two is to start avoiding single-use products and items like single-use plastic bags or single-use plastic bottles and replacing them with reusable products like reusable grocery bags and water bottles.
 As simple as this step is it can make a huge environmental difference if everyone embraced it.
-See more plastic alternatives at our Zero Waste Store.
+See more reusable plastic alternatives on our Reusables Homepage or our Zero Waste Store.

 - Repurpose – Step three of the process requires some creativity and maybe even some crafting.
 This stage is about repurposing waste in order to reuse it.
 For example, cleaning out an empty jam jar and reusing it as paperclip container.
 This creative way of reausing is also known as upcycling.